davidfischer/nicfitmtg/_posts/2020-09-15-zendikar-rising-cards-for-nic-fit.md

 and a lower casting cost.
 It won't make every [BUG Fit]({% link _pages/archetypes/bug-fit.md %}) list but I won't be surprised when I see it.

+> **Update**
+>
+> After posting this article, a few people convinced me that
+> {% mtgcardlink Felidar Retreat %} might be good enough to merit a mention.
+> Initially, I had pinned this new Retreat as a worse {% mtgcardlink Field of the Dead %}
+> that couldn't be found with {% mtgcardlink Primeval Titan %}.
+> However, it has a few things going for it.
+> It is hard to remove, it makes {% mtgcardlink Veteran Explorer %} a threat in all phases of the game,
+> it is good in multiples, and it combines nicely with Field itself.
+> It seems worth testing in a [Junk Fit]({% link _pages/archetypes/junk-fit.md %}) / lands matter deck.

 ## Possible for future consideration